hanniek5/Movie-Trailers/README.md

 # Movie-Trailers

-ud036_StarterCode
+"ud036_StarterCode

-Source code for a Movie Trailer website.
+Source code for a Movie Trailer website." - fresh_tomatoes.py

 First, whenever you have entered and see the Movie-Trailers repository, there is a green button on the right that says "Clone or Download."